 Pandemic-related stress made many people seek psychological help.
 According to the New York Times, 90% of therapists say more and more people are seeking professional help.
 Relationship issues are a major source of trouble.
 Moreover, lockdown isolation and substantial changes in lifestyle often highlighted existing problems.

-On top of psychological troubles, during a pandemic, people are also wary of contact with people outside of their household.
+On top of psychological troubles, during a pandemic, people are also wary of contact with those outside of their household.
 Therefore, people want to avoid crowded places.
 That is why remote therapy became a popular alternative to standard office visits.
 Therapists report that 90% of their meetings happen online.

 Apart from Coronavirus, 2020 was also a year when racial justice issues arose.
 The BLM movement and anti-Asian hate crimes made many people of color seek counseling to deal with discrimination problems.
 For those experiencing discrimination or hate, online therapy is a way to reach out to a mental health professional in a safe atmosphere.
+Moreover, many people go to therapy to find consolation as they are witnessing the rising number of war conflicts.

 Awareness from celebrities